wannier-developers/wannier90/docs/docs/tutorial/preliminaries.md

 # Contact us {#contact-us .unnumbered}

-If you have any suggestions regarding ways in which this tutorial may be improved, then send us an email.
+If you have any suggestions regarding ways in which these tutorials may be improved, then send us an email.

 For other questions, email the `wannier90` forum at